StefanNieuwenhuis/StefanNieuwenhuis/_posts/math/2025-05-19-math-behind-naive-bayes-part2.md

 Ultimately, these optimizations aren't just about speed or safety — they reflect a mature understanding of how theoretical models meet the real-world imperfections of data and hardware.
 Whether you're building a scalable classifier or exploring probabilistic reasoning, mastering these principles ensures your models are not only correct, but robust, interpretable, and production-ready.

-In the next and final part, we’ll implement these ideas in Python using scikit-learn, visualize decision boundaries, and compare theoretical insights with empirical results.
+In the next and final part, we’ll implement these ideas in Python, visualize decision boundaries, and compare theoretical insights with empirical results.